hbcbh1999/writings/open_source_revenue_models.md

 Sharelatex open sources its code but uses a subscription model for usage of its online service.

 In this model companies can easily weigh the positives/negatives of installing your software on their servers and setting up storage and other services themselves or just paying to use the service and not have to worry about all that overhead.
-It probably works well for projects that have many other dependencies that are not free or difficult to manage, for example storage space, reliability/uptime, advanced search functionality, high performance, security, etc.
+It probably works well for projects that have many other dependencies that are not non-gratis or difficult to manage, for example storage space, reliability/uptime, advanced search functionality, high performance, security, etc.

 **features**